-When you want a dessert that is rich, velvety and perfect for warm weather, you can always count on my Banana Cream Pudding.
+When you want a dessert that is rich, velvety and perfect for warm weather, you can always count on my banana cream pudding.
 My recipe goes beyond an ordinary cream and cornstarch pudding with all ripe, mashed bananas that fortify it with maximum banana flavor that soaks through this creamy delight.

+One taste of this luscious pudding is all it takes to fall in love with its intense banana flavor.
 The secret to getting the most banana flavor is using your ripe, soft bananas.
 Though you may be tempted to slice them as you would for making a banana cream pie, you don’t want to do that here.
 I found that mashing them with a fork or a hand potato masher to thoroughly crush them makes a superior banana pudding compared to the amount of banana flavor that slices contribute.

 Once you take the cooked pudding off of your stove and add the mashed bananas, the remaining heat is what will draw out that splendid flavor to saturate it through this vanilla pudding.
 Somehow, banana slices don’t give you the same result of that influx of bananas.